w3f/General-Grants-Program/grants/speculative/subauction.md

 - Michael Repetny (Product dev at Subauction, previously co-founder of web analytics Zeerat, graduate of University of Economics)
 - Petr Mensik (Blockchain dev at Subauction, previously Jva/Clojure backend developer, graduate of Ostrava University of Technology)
 - Jindrich Zeleny (Blockchain dev at Subauction, previously BI engineer, graduate of Brno University of Technology)
+- we plan to bring part-time (0.5 MD) UI designer and technical writer to help with specific milestones as further described

 ### Team Website